 Who doesn’t know what Paint is?
-It has been around since you had your first Windows computer and all those years didn't bring that many major changes to this application.
-Maybe you have some great memories of using it, but we think it's time to try something new and better.
-In this article we will share 5 free alternatives to Microsoft's Paint.
-They won't be real competitors to Adobe Photoshop for example, but they sure are more powerful than Paint is and you can do more with them.
+It has been around since you had your first Windows computer.
+Unfortunately, all those years that passed did not bring that many significant changes to this application.
+Maybe you have some great memories of using it, but we think it is time to try something new and better.
+In this article, we share seven free Paint alternatives.
+They are not real competitors to Adobe Photoshop, for example, but they sure are more powerful than Paint is, and you can do more with them.
 Let’s get started:

-The biggest problem graphic programs have is the complicated user interface.
-You are often tangled in many layers of features and windows and you don't know where to start.
-My Paint is a great alternative due to its simple and minimalistic interface.
-It has many features like a large collection of brushes that simulate pencil, charcoal and ink.
-You can also use it with graphic tablets in order for you to create more professional drawings.
-The canvas is unlimited so you will never have to resize.
+The main problem graphic programs suffer from is that most of them have complicated user interfaces.
+You are often tangled in many layers of features and windows, and you do not know where to start.
+My Paint is an excellent alternative due to its simple and minimalistic interface.
+It has many features, like an extensive collection of brushes that simulate a pencil, charcoal, and ink.
+You can also use it with graphic tablets to create more professional drawings.
+The canvas is unlimited, so you never have to resize.

-GIMP or The Gnu Image Manipulation Program is one of the most appreciated drawing applications.
-It can be used as simple drawing program, an expert photo retouching program and even as an image converter.
-It has a large collection of painting tools like brushes, airbrushes, pencils, clones and gradients.
+GIMP or The Gnu Image Manipulation Program is one of the most appreciated graphic applications.
+It can be used as a simple drawing program, an expert photo retouching program, and an image converter.
+It has an extensive collection of painting tools, like brushes, airbrushes, pencils, clones, and gradients.
 The size of the canvas is only limited by the space available on your disk.
-It supports almost every image format so editing will be easy and fun even for a beginner.
+Also, it supports almost every image format, so that’s a big plus.

-Inkscape is not as well known as the other programs that were shared earlier, but is suitable for everyone whether you are a web designer, an illustrator or if you just need an occasional vector image creator or editor.
-It provides a user friendly interface with some flexible drawing tools and it is compatible with a lot of image file formats.
-Unlike other free programs it has a powerful text tool, which includes a large collection of fonts and gives you the possibility to shift letters horizontally and vertically, which can be quite convenient when you create a banner, a logo or a diagram.
-Inkscape is available for Windows, Mac OS and Linux.
+Inkscape is not as well-known as the other programs that we share in this article.
+However, it is suitable if you want to become or already are a web designer, an illustrator, or if you just need an occasional vector image creator or editor.
+It provides a user-friendly interface with some flexible drawing tools and is compatible with many image file formats.
+Unlike other free programs, it has a powerful text tool, including an extensive collection of fonts, and lets you shift letters horizontally and vertically.
+That can be quite convenient when you create a banner, a logo, or a diagram.
+Inkscape is available for Windows, Mac OS, and Linux.

 If Microsoft’s Paint does not meet your image editing needs, it is time to find a better alternative.
-The choices we listed are the most popular and appreciated drawing programs on the Internet.
-We recommend that you to try them and keep the one you prefer installed on your computer.
-All of them are free so the only thing that you will "lose” is a bit of time.
+The choices we listed are the most popular and appreciated drawing programs on the internet.
+We recommend that you try them and keep the one you prefer installed on your computer.
+All of them are free, so the only thing to “lose” is a bit of time.
 After you try them out, please share with us your favorite alternative to Paint.